 And it is only now, Twenty-two years later, that I am even beginning to delve into those racist assumptions and into the invitation of the dream to confront these dangerous assumptions.

 Next Up – Lineage: The Idea of the Ideal, Part II.
-Opening the dream.
+A slight [or not so slight] digression.